 Here is a list of some of the things you may need to budget for:

 • Survey costs

 • Home insurance

 • Stamp Duty (although if you buy a property before 31 March 2021 you pay nom Stamp Duty on properties costing up to £500,000.

-Making sure you can afford your monthly repayments
+Make sure you can afford your monthly repayments

 Lenders will check to make sure that you can afford the mortgage.
 They want to ensure that if interest rates rise in the future that you will still be able to make your repayments.

-Before speaking to a lender or broker, write down a list of the all the monthly expenses you expect to incur.
-You may need to do some research to estimate what you expect to pay for things like Council Tax, gas, electric etc. Leasehold properties also have service charges and ground rent that you need to budget for.
+Before speaking to a lender or broker, write down a list of all the monthly expenses you expect to incur.
+You may need to do some research to estimate what you expect to pay for things like Council Tax, gas, electricity etc. Leasehold properties also have service charges and ground rent that you need to budget for.

 Do not forget, if you are buying a shared ownership property you will also need to include the rent payments in your budget planner.